Here are the most infuriating details of Amazon’s HQ2 deals

 Here are some of the most forehead-slapping aspects of the deal:

-- Arlington, Virginia is raising taxes to pay Amazon to move there—the company will get a $23 million cash grant over 15 years based on an increase in the local tax on hotel rooms.
+- Arlington, Virginia, is raising taxes to pay Amazon to move there–the company will get a $23 million cash grant over 15 years based on an increase in the local tax on hotel rooms.

 - By next year, Amazon will get $33.4 million from New York in return for creating only 595 jobs (since the fine print of the deal shows that the company is only obligated to create 85% of the jobs promised, 700 in this case during 2019)–and that includes temp jobs (since the agreement only calls for jobs with a minimum of 35 hours per week for not less than four consecutive weeks).